 6. Causes Intestinal Irritation And Diarrhea

-7. Causes Tooth Decay
+7. May Cause Tooth Decay

-8. Causes Osteoporosis
+8. May Cause Osteoporosis

 People who depend on corn diet can suffer from osteoporosis as corn contains very less amount of calcium.
 But this is relevant only if corn is not supplemented with appropriate calcium-rich food.